imatic/data-bundle/Resources/doc/Operations/Commands.rst

 Imatic\\Bundle\\DataBundle\\Data\\Driver\\DoctrineDBAL\\Command\\CreateHandler
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-- used to create new rows in db table
+- Used to create new rows in db table.
-- handler assumes that column in which primary key is stored is named ``id`` (if not passed, it's auto generated)
+- Handler assumes that name of the column containing the key is ``id`` (if not explicitly passed, it's auto generated).
-- alias: ``imatic_data.doctrine_dbal.generic_create``
+- Alias: ``imatic_data.doctrine_dbal.generic_create``
-- parameters
+- Parameters:

   - ``table`` - name of the table we want to insert data into
   - ``data`` - data we want to insert into table.
 It's associative array where keys are column names and values are the actual data for the columns.

-- result
+- Result:

   - ``result`` - contains id of the record